wovenpay/wovenpay-android/README.md

+Be one of our first beta testers. submit your email on [this](https://wovenpay.com) form

 # wovenpay-android
+WE ARE STILL IN ALPHA TESTING

+Would you like to know when we open for beta testing ?
+Submit your email on [this](https://wovenpay.com) form

+_Anything may change at any time.
+The public API should not be considered stable._

 Woven Payments Android SDK is an abstraction on top of Woven Payments REST api to help you intergrate Woven effortlessly to your android application.
 Process paymentsin your android application.